 But where will the technology add value?
 What are its limitations and risks?
 And how likely are today’s professional firms and other industry players to take advantage of the opportunity that blockchain represents?

-This insight paper provides a balanced view of the outlook for blockchain, its application to the real estate, built and natural environment and construction industries, and what it could mean for RICS professionals and RICS-regulated firms looking to stay at the forefront of innovation.
+This practice information provides a balanced view of the outlook for blockchain, its application to the real estate, built and natural environment and construction industries, and what it could mean for RICS members and RICS-regulated firms looking to stay at the forefront of innovation.

 Tim Neal, FRICS